 Cancer is a good example of how a focus on global health can benefit everyone.
 The National Cancer Institute’s Center for Global Health notes that studying areas of the world with a high rate of certain cancers helps researchers learn how those cancers develop, so they can create domestic screening, prevention, and treatment strategies for those cancers.
 And coordinating research internationally moves it forward more quickly for everyone.
 In the process, low- and middle-income countries without as many resources also can benefit from reduced cancer rates.

-I’m glad our government and public health experts devote time and resources to global health.
-Doing so benefits our country’s security and health.
-Prioritizing global health so that not only we but also millions around the world can have better and longer lives seems simply the right thing to do.
+We at BLH are glad our Federal government and public health experts devote time and resources to global health.
+Improving global health helps benefit our country’s security and health.
+Prioritizing global health helps ensure millions in our country, and around the world, have better and longer lives.